Making Effective Use Of Teaching Assistants In The Classroom: What We Can Learn From The Research

 - Sharing Maths tips and techniques.

-- Sharing different learning styles.
+- Sharing different teaching and learning approaches.

 - Suggesting ways of motivating children.

 - Helping them learn how to use questions effectively to strengthen mathematical thinking.

 - Suggesting ways of promoting children’s independence, team-work, and self-assessment.

 - Helping identify and resolve misconceptions.